 There are many, many fiestas and events held across Spain throughout the year.
 They are exciting and great fun to join but can disrupt travel plans if you are caught unaware.
 Roads, museums and tourist attractions may be closed and bars and restaurants full to the brim.
 Look up in advance if a fiesta, holiday or event is taking place when you visit so that you can plan accordingly.

 Spain is a large land mass and it takes time to travel from one side of the country to another.
 If you are taking public transport be aware that not all major routes are direct.
-Plan your route ahead and take into account travel distances.
+Plan your route ahead and take into account travel time and distances.

 If you want to learn more about the geography of Spain read – A quick guide to the different regions of Spain